 Sep 9, 2021 JavaScript

-How to round a number to a given number of digits in JavaScript
+How to check if a number is positive in JavaScript

 Let's define this short function: